 It seems at least once a day a patient comes into my office and says “I can’t get my teeth fixed because I don’t have dental insurance.
 To me this indicates that the patient does not understand what “Dental Insurance” is.
 I cannot blame the patients for not understanding because the insurance companies makes sure there is confusion about this benefit.

-We try to explain to our patients about dental insurance but its impossible to tell everyone what this so called insurance covers.
+At Arnold K. Chernoff DDS, we try to explain to our patients about dental insurance but its impossible to tell everyone what this so-called dental insurance covers.
 My purpose with this page is to give you information that the insurance companies will not tell you.

 First, a brief look back.
 When I started practicing dentistry in the mid-seventies, dental insurance was just coming onto the scene.
 Since then, the benefits have not kept pace with the advancements and inflation.
 Though insurance premiums have increased, coverage is similar to what it was in the 1970’s.
 So for those who are depending on insurance companies to help them with the costs of their dental work, they are often in for a surprise.
 To understand why this ‘insurance’ does not function as intended, or as most people expect, take a moment to examine our perceptions of its purpose.